-However, when one becomes preoccupied with using one’s intellect in a way that lacks submission to the will of Hashem and of the Divine Soul, instead pursuing secular studies for their own sake (as explained earlier here), the intellect of the Nefesh HaSichlis has become predominant.
+However, when one becomes preoccupied with using one’s intellect in a way that lacks submission to the will of Hashem and of the Divine Soul, instead pursuing secular pursuits and studies for their own sake (as explained earlier here), the intellect of the Nefesh HaSichlis has become predominant.

 This “defiles” the “pure olive oil”—the natural sensitivity to G–dliness of the intellect of the Divine Soul.
 In this state, although the Jew is fully intellectually capable of grasping secular studies that discuss physical phenomena, he comes up against a dullness and resistance when he attempts to study spiritual concepts.

 How can he possibly emerge from such a degenerate state?
 This is the lesson of Chanukah.
 There always remains “one flask of pure olive oil sealed with the imprint of the Cohen Gadol (the High Priest).”